random532/FreeBSD_Battery_Trip_Point/README.md

 <br>
 Description:<br>
 If supported by the battery (_BTP), a new sysctl is created, dev.battery.0.Warning_Level<br>
+You can set the warning level with sysctl.
-devd will be notified via system "ACPI" subsystem "CMBAT" events.<br>
+Once the battery reaches that level, devd will be notified via system "ACPI" subsystem "CMBAT" events.<br>

+Your battery supports this if the command "acpidump -dt |grep _BTP" returns something (an acpi method).